-FORS Guide No. 08, Version 1.2 (last update January 2025)
+FORS Guide No. 08, Version 1.1

 June 2019

 Abstract:

 This FORS guide discusses the effect of incentives on survey completion/response rate, sample composition, and response quality.
 The guide particularly emphasizes the effects of different types of incentives - conditional vs. unconditional, monetary vs. non-monetary - for encouraging survey participation and reducing panel survey attrition in the Swiss context.